Power Control Policies

 For instructions on performing these operations, see

-“System Management Policies Configurable From Server SP” in Oracle ILOM 3.1 Configuration and Maintenance Guide.
+“Configuring Host Server Management Actions” in Oracle ILOM 3.1 Configuration and Maintenance Guide.

-Power-On Policies determine the power state of the server when AC power is
+the power state of the server when AC power is applied to the

-applied to the server (cold boot).
-Service processor Power-On Policies are mutually exclusive, so
+server (cold boot).
+Service processor Power-On Policies are mutually exclusive, so that if

-that if one policy is enabled, the other policy is disabled by default.
+one policy is enabled, the other policy is disabled by default.
+If both

-If both policies are disabled, then the server SP will not apply main
+policies are disabled, then the server SP will not apply main power to

 The two power-on policies are: